An Ethical Dilemma In A Case Of Conjoined Twins From East Africa

 For the parents of the twins, it was difficult to seek medical treatment and even to go outside with the children because of the stigma surrounding conjoined twins in their home country.

-A nonprofit organization connected the family with Massachusetts General Hospital.
+A nonprofit organization connected the family with the hospital.
 To preserve the family's anonymity, the names of the nonprofit and the country where the family lives are not being released.

 In mid-2016, the 22-month-old twin girls, who were conjoined at the abdomen and pelvis, came to the U.S. for medical care.